 docker login <registry_url>.
 If you have a docker hub account, then simply run

-Build API and Backend components then push them to your container registry:
+Build the backend components then push them to your container registry:

 - Create your container registry secret:

-- To use the components you just built and pushed to your container registry, update each component's chart by editing the following variables in its
+- To use the components you just built and pushed to your container registry, update the

 pullPolicy: set to “Always”